-NEBRASKA REPORT CARD 2018
+NEBRASKA REPORT CARD | 2019

-Nebraska law criminalizes sex trafficking of a minor without requiring proof of force, fraud, or coercion or third party control.
-Minors cannot be prosecuted for prostitution; however, specialized services and housing are not statutorily mandated.
-Sex offender registration is required for offenders convicted of CSEC offenses, but not sex trafficking.
+Nebraska law criminalizes child sex trafficking without requiring proof of force, fraud, or coercion or third party control, prohibits the criminalization of minors for prostitution offenses, and provides for a specialized response through child welfare.
+However, sex offender registration is required for offenders convicted of CSEC offenses, but not sex trafficking.